JosephDuffy/HashableMacro/README.md

 ## `final` `hash(into:)` Function

-When the `HashableMacro` macro is added to a class the generated `hash(into:)` function is marked `final`.
+When the `@Hashable` macro is added to a class the generated `hash(into:)` function is marked `final`.
 This is because subclasses should not overload `==`.
 There are many reasons why this can be a bad idea, but specifically in Swift this does not work because:

 - `!=` is not part of the `Equatable` protocol, but rather an extension on `Equatable`, causing it to always use the `==` implementation from the class that adds `Equatable` conformance
   - It is possible to overload `!=` but this is still not a good idea because...
 - Anything that uses generics to compare the values, for example `XCTAssertEqual`, will use the `==` implementation from the class that adds `Equatable` conformance
-  - It is possible to work around this by using a separate function, in a similar way to `NSObjectProtocol`, which is then called from `==`, but this requires extra decisions to be made that shouldn't be made by this library, e.g. what to do when a subclass is compared to its superclass.
+  - It is possible to work around this by using a separate function, in a similar way to `NSObject`, which is then called from `==`

-If this is an issue for your usage you can pass `finalHashInto: false` to the macro, but it will not attempt to call `super` or use the properties annotated with `@Hashed` from the superclass.
+If this is an issue for your usage you can pass `finalHashInto: false` to the macro, but it will not attempt to call `super` or use properties from the superclass.

+This is not something the macro aims to solve.

 ## License